BOringuserN4/CPO_WinterPalace_LAB1/README.md

 ---

 The first lab of CPO

 HDU-ID: 212320025

 Name: Zuo Yuexin

-Time: 2022/04/25
+Date: 2022/04/25

-1.Same as above test, I passed the absolute value function to the map() and tested a set of data to be its inverse.In the function I wrote to construct the tree,I did not judge how to construct a tree based on the size of the value passed in.
+1.Same as above test, I passed the absolute value function to the map() and tested a set of data to be its inverse.
+In the function, I wrote to construct the tree, I did not judge how to construct a tree based on the size of the value passed in.
 So the result is definitely certain.
 If it means Can you provide data, whether result is not determined?
-When changed whether to where, i can't understand what that mean.
+When changed whether to where, i can't understand what that means.

 2.Update the map function.

-## Analysis and Conclusion
+---

+The first lab of CPO

+HDU-ID: 212320024

+Name: Chen Chongzhong

+Date: 2022/04/25

+1.Add much more assertions for checking behaviour in function `test_iter`.

+## Design notes

 We implement the Binary Tree's mutable algorithms and data structure Implementation.

 The running result screenshot of unittests is the image named `image/img.png`.

-We write two python files, `mutable.py` and `mutable_test.py`.
+We write two python files, `mutable_BTree.py` and `mutable_BTree_test.py`.

 And successfully implement some operations about Binary Tree.

 For example, add and remove element, concat  the trees to the new tree, etc.

 The unittest and PBT tests provides us with great convenience.